 Lawrence Weinstein, 2005-INA-9 (Feb.
 10, 2006) (en banc)

-- The Board held that "an employer may not establish an alien’s one year of paid experience as a household domestic service worker under Section 656.21(a)(3)(iii) with documentation of experience obtained with a sponsoring employer."
+- Household worker's paid experience cannot be established with experience with sponsoring Employer.
+The Board held that "an employer may not establish an alien’s one year of paid experience as a household domestic service worker under Section 656.21(a)(3)(iii) with documentation of experience obtained with a sponsoring employer."

 HealthAmerica, 2006-PER-1 (July 18, 2006) (en banc)